Malena-duck/ada-template-website/README.md

 </p>

 We can see that the box office actually had a few peaks in the past, with a very prominent one before the 1920s.
 We can see a steady period where the budget was higher between the 1960s and 1980s before it decreased again and remain flat until present day.
 Interestingly enough though the budget has dramatically increase in the last few years, this does not seem to be the case for the box office.

+# <center> Conclusion </center>
+It seems that the success of a film cannot be easily determined through an algorithm.
+People are unpdredictable and so are movies.
+It is hard to tell what will speak to the public and entice their hearts.
+Isn't that part of the beauty though?
+That writers and directors will have to keep innovating because there is no magic formula?
+We can however try to have luck on our side sometimes hahaha.
+It might not guarantee success but it sure does make it more attainable.
+For that all you will need is:

+Recipe style information?